-Other Resources for Local History and Geneaology Research
+Other Resources for Local History and Genealogy Research

 Summary of Local Records Locations: Where to look beyond the Library for various records that might be useful in your research.

-Watkins Community Museum of History: The Watkins Community Museum in downtown Lawrence is a treasure trove of resources for researching family and local history.
+Watkins Museum of History: The Watkins Museum of History in downtown Lawrence is a treasure trove of resources for researching family and local history.
 Their holdings include photograph, manuscript, and map collections, family histories, property abstracts, an obituary index, undertaker records, interment records and cemetery censuses, clippings files, and site files for locations throughout Lawrence.

 Thomas R. Smith Map Collection: The Thomas R. Smith Map Collection, located on the first floor of Anschutz Library at the University of Kansas, is among the largest academic map collections in the United States.
 The map collection includes over 440,000 items, consisting of over 330,000 sheet maps and 120,000 aerial photographs with particular strengths in maps of the U.S.A. and Kansas.